 FOR IMMEDIATE RELEASE:

-PEACE ADVOCACY NETWORK RENEWS CALL FOR A BAN ON HORSE-DRAWN CARRIAGES IN PHILADELPHIA IN LIGHT OF THE RECENT ACCIDENT
+PEACE ADVOCACY NETWORK SLATES RALLY TO BAN HORSE-DRAWN CARRIAGES IN PHILADELPHIA

-PHILADELPHIA, PA - July 14, 2012 - In response to yesterday’s horse-drawn carriage accident in Philadelphia, Peace Advocacy Network (PAN) will hold a rally to support a ban of horse-drawn carriages in Philadelphia on Sunday, July 22 from 12-2 PM on 6th Street between Chestnut and Market Streets.
+PHILADELPHIA, PA, April 19, 2012 - Peace Advocacy Network (PAN) will hold a rally to support a ban of horse-drawn carriages in Philadelphia on Sunday, April 29 from 1-4 PM on 6th Street between Chesnut and Market Streets.